com-pas/compas-architecture/TECHNOLOGY_CHOICES.md

 ## CouchDB
 Homepage: https://couchdb.apache.org/
 ### Pros
+- The one con we have is decisive.

 ### Cons
 - Cannot store XML as key/property, but as blob.
 This makes querying a bit challanging.